TheDeafenGuy/tailscale-snap2/README.md

 <h1>Updating</h1>

-I usually try to update the snap to the latest version of Tailscale within one day of the update to tailscale.
+I usually try to update the snap to the latest version of Tailscale within one day of an update to Tailscale itself.